47degrees/sbt-microsites/docs/src/main/tut/docs/settings.md

 )
 ```

 - `micrositeExternalLayoutsDirectory`: you can also introduce custom html layouts in the generated microsite through the `micrositeExternalLayoutsDirectory` setting.
 The layout files in that folder will be automatically copied and imported by the plugin in your microsite.
-The default value is `(resourceDirectory in Compile).value / "microsite" / "layout"` but you can override it like this:
+The default value is `(resourceDirectory in Compile).value / "microsite" / "layouts"` but you can override it like this:

 ```
-micrositeExternalLayoutsDirectory := (resourceDirectory in Compile).value / "site" / "layout"
+micrositeExternalLayoutsDirectory := (resourceDirectory in Compile).value / "site" / "layouts"
 ```

 These will be available to your pages by using the `layout` keyword in the YAML front matter block in each of your docs' markdown files. i.e. having included a `extra-layout.html` external layout file: